Shahariar-Rokon/Angular-with-ASP.NET-Core-Standalone-V1/README.md

 ## Description

 This project was created to demonstrate **Angular 17** using an **ASP.NET Core API**.
-The strength of this project is that it smplifies the api and frontend relationship.
+The strength of this project is that it simplifies the api and frontend relationship.
 It also serves as a showcase of the new **Standalone** feature of Angular.

 In this project, I've created a hypothetical scenario about a software where you can: